 There are many advantages to giving birth vaginally.
 There are no risks of complications from surgery, you get to hold your baby for as long as you want right after she is born, you are more mobile, and your recovery time is shorter.

-However, vaginal birth after caesarean does carry a very low risk of uterine rupture, which is when the uterine incision from the caesarean separates.
+However, vaginal birth after caesarean does carry a very low risk of uterine rupture.
 If this happens, an emergency C-section will be necessary.
-Uterine rupture is rare, but can very dangerous for both mother and baby.
+Uterine rupture is rare, but can have very serious consequences for both mother and baby.

-A planned caesarean also carries the risk of complication (see Caesarean section).
+A planned caesarean also carries the risk of complication (see Caesarean).

 Decision to have a VBAC